Speed is Essential.

 Just like GTMetrix.com, this tool has extensive documentation that covers all aspects of the provided analysis.

 Pingdom is one of the most popular tools for testing website speed.
-Recently, summer 2018, it underwent a small revamp and now displays a relatively detailed set of performance stats right off the bat.
+Recently, in summer 2018, it underwent a small revamp and now displays a relatively detailed set of performance stats right off the bat.

 However, compared to GTMetrix and WebPageTest.org, the free Pingdom service is considerably poorer in data.